 As the game has just been announced for PC and Google Stadia, you should have plenty of time to get your rag-tag gang of skirmishers together for some questing.
 Vincke said “Stadia is cool in the sense that this is a game that you can play in multiplayer”, and that the streaming service “is tech that allows you to just click on a link and start playing, so it makes it much more accessible.
 So I think that we are going to see more people take up the multiplayer mode as a result of that, and so I’m very curious to see how that’s going to work”.

-The only thing Vincke wouldn’t comment on was the prospect of a Game Master mode.
+The only thing Vincke wouldn’t comment on was the prospect of a Game Master mode, but fans of co-op games will still be happy to hear they’re being catered to.
 This is a feature, originally inspired by Dungeons & Dragons, that allowed Divinity: Original Sin 2 players to much more authentically recreate a tabletop experience in a videogame – dice rolls, an all-seeing, all-controlling game master, and co-op roleplaying included.

 Larian first grew this mode out of a Kickstarter stretch goal that excelled beyond the studio’s, and players’, expectations.
 Given Vincke’s silence on the subject, we’ll just have to wait to find out if something similar will feature in Baldur’s Gate 3.